-The proposed amendments do not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Adopting the proposed amendments would not affect or modify existing City policies or development regulations addressing geology and soils.
+The proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed project would not affect or modify existing City policies or development regulations addressing geology and soils.

 Any future development would be subject to the Sacramento City Code provisions related to grading, erosion, and sediment control.
-The proposed ordinance does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards.
+The proposed project does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards.